 Midnight Lane Boutique is open to submissions.
 The boutique specializes in publishing gritty street poetry, dark confessional poetry, cruelly orphaned poetry, drug-addled poetry, and whatever else kind of poetry floats the editor’s boat.
 Ultimately, if it fits the vibe of the site, then groovy!
 All styles of poetry are welcome, from free-verse, syllabic, to formal.

 Midnight Lane Boutique seeks First Serial Rights, so please credit the sweet boo-tay if work accepted here is subsequently published elsewhere.
 And, from 12/24/16 forward, the boutique also seeks Non-Exclusive Reprint Rights.
 This means all poetry accepted at the boutique is eligible for possible—and here it must be underscored, possible—republication at BAD ACID LABORATORIES, INC., a sister-site.
-All other rights remain with the poet.
+All other rights return to the poet, post-publication.

 Poetry accepted for publication will be posted for a minimum of one week at the top of the boutique’s Now Featuring (i.e. Home) page, and thereafter be archived on site.
 If there’s a backlog, you will be alerted as to the date of publication upon acceptance.

-The editor will respond to your submission in 30 days or less . . . probably less.
-So, no simultaneous submissions.
-Also, no previously published poems.
-And, no multiple submissions either.
-Please, just wait for a response before submitting again.
+Neither previously published poems nor simultaneous submissions are accepted.
+The editor will respond to your submission in a short 14 days or less . . . probably less.
+With that, please just wait for a response before submitting again.